theoliao1998/Cracking-the-Coding-Interview/02 Linked Lists/README.md

 * Iterate through the linked list with two pointers simultaneously, with one ahead of the other.
 * The "fast" node might be ahead by a fixed amount, or it might be hopping multiple nodes for each one node that the "slow" node iterates through.

+## Recursive Problems
+* A number of linked list problems rely on recursion.